About this Property

 - Approximately 700 square feet

 New 2024 listing.
 This 1 Br villa is located at West Hyde Park in Kingston Resort.
 It's on the 1st floor with no stairs.
 The bedroom has 2 full beds.
-The Villa has a handsome living / dining area and a completely outfitted kitchen.
+The Villa has a elegant living / dining area and a completely supplied kitchen.
 It features complimentary parking and complimentary high speed Wifi (400 Mbps).

 Embassy Suite's pools and SPLASH PARK Not Included.
 Weekly and monthly discounts available. $300 security deposit held.